openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_sdio.rst

 - STATUS bit of the STATUS CSR reflects the status of Rx operation.

-Ofcourse, the command should be transferred successfully for Rx operation to start.
+Of course, the command should be transferred successfully for Rx operation to start.

 End of transfer Interrupt
 ~~~~~~~~~~~~~~~~~~~~~~~~~